Freiherr5/AAvolution/README.md

 #### 2) Mutagenesis
-3 main mutation types drive the diversification of the sequence population: point-mutations, indels and crossovers
+3 main mutation types drive the diversification of the sequence population: point-mutations, indels and crossovers.

 #### 3) Scoring
 Translation of sequences via CPP [Breimann S., 24c], prediction and scoring via classification ensemble (Random Forest, Naive Bayes, Gaussian Process; meta classifier: Logistic Regression).

 #### 4) Selection
-Selection after each Scoring-iteration and on other features (allowed length-range of sequence domain)
+Selection after each Scoring-iteration and on other features (allowed length-range of sequence domain).

 #### 5) Repopulation
 After each Selection-step, the survivors of the initial population are used to fill up the population to its